-NORD gratefully acknowledges James E. Heubi, MD, Director, Clinical Translational Research Center, Co-Director, Center for Clinical and Translational Science and Training, Associate Dean, Clinical and Translational Research Professor, University of Cincinnati Department of Pediatrics, for assistance in the preparation of this report.
+NORD gratefully acknowledges James E. Heubi, MD, Director, Center for Clinical and Translational Science and Training, Associate Dean, Clinical and Translational Research, Professor, University of Cincinnati Department of Pediatrics, for assistance in the preparation of this report.

 Although researchers have been able to establish clear syndromes with characteristic or “core” symptoms, much about bile acid synthesis disorders is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing these disorders prevent physicians from developing a complete picture of associated symptoms and prognosis.
 Therefore, it is important to note that affected individuals may not have all of the symptoms discussed below.
 Parents should talk to their children’s physician and medical team about their specific case, associated symptoms and overall prognosis.